josealvarezzok/BesterGG/README.md

 - 📫 How to reach me **jol.alvarezc@gmail.com**

-- ⚡ Fun fact **My friends call me "Bester" because it was my nickname as a semi-professional eSports Player 👾**
+- ⚡ Fun fact **My friends call me "Bester" because it was my nickname as a semi-professional esports Player 👾**

 <h3 align="left">Connect with me:</h3>
 <p align="left">